Eoksni/ipurescript/README.md

-# IPurescript
+# IDg

-This is a jupyter kernel for purescript.
+This is a jupyter kernel for dg language.
 It is written as a wrapper kernel based on `ipykernel.kernelbase.Kernel`.

-It was tested on Windows, but should work on POSIX systems with little to no changes.

-This project is in very early stage, but I already use it myself for learning `purescript`, so it might be usable enough for you as well ;)
+This project is in very, very early stage.

-**I don't have time anymore to work on this, feel free to continue it or start from scratch.**
+Author: **I don't have time anymore to work on this, feel free to continue it or start from scratch.**
+Me: Will do bro, for Dg language.

+TODO: REST OF THE CONTENT WILL BE CHANGE

 # Install (for OS Windows)